Scholarships help you focus on what's important. Namely, getting that college degree — not how you'll pay for it.

 Minuteman Scholarship-4 year.
 Enlisted Soldiers in the Army National Guard or Army Reserve can be nominated for this type of scholarship by their unit, a recruiter, Army ROTC, the Civilian Aid to the Secretary of the Army (CASA) or the Army Reserve Ambassador (ARA).

-The stipend is available to ALL contracted scholarship and non-scholarship Cadets.
+The $420 monthly stipend is awarded to ALL contracted scholarship and non-scholarship Cadets.
 The ROTC stipend is tax free and is paid up to ten months each year.

-Schedule an appointment with Mr. Sanford to find out more about the application process, benefits, and commitments.
-There are usually five scholarship boards each semester.
+Text either ISU, IWU or BU to GOARMY (462769) for more information on our scholarships.
+There are scholarship boards each semester.
 All scholarships start paying out at a minimum one semester after they've been awarded.
 We purposefully do not submit incoming freshmen to the fall scholarship boards for a couple of reasons; if awarded a scholarship it is not going to start until sophomore year and we wait for grades to be released as well as assess your performance in our program and on campus.

 There is a lot that goes into the scholarship process; paperwork, Army Physical Fitness Test, medical determination, Professor of Military Science assessment, eligibility requirements, etc. Applicants are assessed off of the Scholar/Athlete/Leader criteria.
 Applicants must understand that they will accrue a military service obligation of eight years after college if they accept a scholarship.